-Teacher who says she killed man is assigned to his sibling’s classroom
+Teacher who says she killed man is put with victim’s sibling

-NASHVILLE, Tenn. — A Tennessee teacher who told police she killed a young man in a drug deal last month was then assigned to a classroom with the victim’s sibling, according to the group that runs the charter school.
+NASHVILLE, Tenn.
+(AP) — A Tennessee teacher who told police she killed a young man in a drug deal last month was then assigned to a classroom with the victim’s sibling, according to the group that runs the charter school.

-Kadijah Griffis told investigators she was selling marijuana when she shot Mykal Prime on July 24 after he attacked her, according to Nashville police.
-She said Prime got into her car at a gas station and attempted to steal her drugs, pulling a gun and pistol-whipping her.
+Khadijah Griffis told investigators she was selling marijuana when she shot Mykal Prime on July 24 after he attacked her, according to Nashville police .
+She said Prime got into her car at a gas station and attempted to steal her drugs, pulling a gun and pistol whipping her.
 A struggle ensued, and she was able to push Prime out of the car before pulling her own pistol and shooting him, she told police.

 Griffis claims self-defense, and she has not been charged.
-The investigation is ongoing.
+When asked if Griffis could face homicide or drug charges, police spokeswoman Kristin Mumford said in an email, “There is an ongoing investigation which will be reviewed by the District Attorney’s office.”

 Prior to the homicide, Griffis had worked as a substitute teacher at RePublic charter schools through a substitute service provider called Enriched Schools.
 According to a statement from RePublic, when administrators learned of the homicide, they told Enriched Schools not to assign Griffis to any of their campuses.